Trusted WordPress tutorials, when you need them most.

 Once you’ve made these changes, make sure to save them by clicking ‘Save Rule.’

-You can also use MemberPress as a complete LMS plugin to create courses, which you can set up for recurring subscriptions.
-MemberPress is also the best WordPress LMS plugin in the market.
+You can also use MemberPress as a complete LMS (Learning Management System) plugin to create courses, which you can set up for recurring subscriptions.
+It is considered the best WordPress LMS plugin on the market.

 You can use the simple drag-and-drop builder to create online courses with an immersive learning experience.
 With their course addon, you can drip-feed content to subscribers and add engagement triggers to keep them active.